AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 prompts related to the source

-If a source appears in Semly, it means that it has been linked to the AI answers analyzed in the project.
+If a source appears in Semly, it means it has been linked to the AI answers analyzed in the project.

 This can mean that: